 A key feature of our recommended policy is that there is no requirement to call a Medical Help Line as most pre-existing conditions are covered.

 You can read the full policy wording here.

 We fly from London directly to Santiago de Compostela airport.
 This is a two hour 10 minute flight.
-20 kilos of checked-in luggage and pre allocated seats are included.
+We include 23 kilos of checked-in luggage and pre allocated seats.
 McCabe Travel will require your passport details prior to departure, and will check you in, and issue your boarding passes with your final travel documents.

-Sarria and Santiago, at the beginning and end of the week offer good four star accommodation.
-The four single nights of our walk will be in simpler hotels, but all are of an acceptable standard, and have been previously used by McCabe Travel groups.
+In Sarria and Santiago, at the beginning and end of the week we offer good four star accommodation.
+On each of the four nights of our walk will be in simple but comfortable hotels and pensions.
+All have been previously used by McCabe Travel groups.
 All rooms feature private facilities.

 You can click on the hotel websites below:

 Hotel Pousada de Portomarin ***

 We will set out each morning at around 8am and plan to arrive at our destination between 5 and 6pm.
 We walk each day for up to seven hours.
 On the way, we will stop for lunch (times vary) and visit places of interest which our guide will introduce to us.
 Lunches are not included as we like to keep flexibility of each day’s timings, but our tour managers are expert at recommending options each day.

 Most groups celebrate the Eucharist at a key point on the journey and at your destination we join in a pilgrim Mass in the cathedral of St James, where the great Botafumeiro is usually swung.

 Our walks along The Way will vary in length and degree of difficulty, we will be walking between 14-19 miles each day, sometimes roadside on flat pavement, sometimes through country roads, cobbled paths and through woods & forests.
 Luggage is transported between hotels, so you only need to walk with a day pack.